DevarakondaV/DevarakondaV.github.io/_posts/2023-08-15-Modeling-Graph-Database-on-Dynamodb.markdown

 ## Introduction

 I'm recently been fascinated by graphs.
 They're a simple but powerful data structure to model data and relationships.
-It's well known that social media companies use graphs to model relationships like friends, followers, etc. In this article I explore graph data modeling by building a graph database on top of dynamodb.
+It's well known that social media companies use graphs to model relationships like friends, followers, etc. In this article I explore graph data modeling by building a graph database on top of DynamoDB.

 # Preliminary